nathan-codes/Dynamic-Resume-Generator/README.md

 1. After authentication, TanStack Query fetches all available resumes
 2. Selects the first resume from the list
-3. Fetches detailed resume data by ID
-4. Transforms the API response to match the Resume component's expected format
+3. Transforms the API response to match the Resume component's expected format
-5. Renders the resume with dynamic data
+4. Renders the resume with dynamic data
 6. Provides automatic caching and background updates

 ## Technologies Used